Hope Hren

 Philosophy and Approach

-I believe therapy should be a space where you can show up as your authentic self, be heard with empathy, and explore your next steps in a way that feels collaborative and empowering.
-It should be a place where you feel safe, hopeful, and validated.
-You are the expert on your life, and I want to honor that!
+I believe therapy should be a space where you can show up as your authentic self, be met with empathy, and explore your life experience in a collaborative, empowering way.
+My goal is to offer a space where you feel safe, understood, and supported as you make sense of the emotions and patterns that shape who you are and how you move through the world.

-My approach is primarily person-centered, influenced by Attachment Theory, Restoration Therapy, and Acceptance and Commitment Therapy (ACT).
-I recognize that our experiences, particularly those from early relationships and environments, shape how we navigate the world today.
-I aim to create a space where you can explore these influences with curiosity and self-compassion, helping you make sense of them in a way that fosters healing and growth.
-Whether you're coming to therapy for anxiety, depression, loss, or any other challenge life has handed you, I will be a calm, warm presence, ready to walk alongside you at your pace and in a way that feels right for you.
+My approach is primarily relational and psychodynamic, incorporating Attachment Theory and Acceptance and Commitment Therapy (ACT) when helpful.
+I recognize that experiences, especially from early relationships and environments, shape how we navigate the world today.
+I aim to create a space where you can explore these influences with curiosity and self-compassion, helping you understand them in ways that support healing and growth.
+I also see the therapeutic relationship itself as a meaningful and transformative space, offering opportunities to experience connection, trust, and insight that can guide lasting change.

 Formal Education and Training

-I am a graduate student in the Clinical Mental Health Counseling program at George Fox University and am on track to graduate in May 2026.
-I am working toward licensure as a Professional Counselor in Oregon.
+I am a graduate student in the Clinical Mental Health Counseling program at George Fox University and will graduate in early May of 2026.
+Through my clinical experience, I am working toward licensure as a Professional Counselor in Oregon.
 I previously earned my Bachelor of Arts in Psychology with a minor in Sociology from George Fox University.
-Additionally, I hold a Level 1 Certification in Restoration Therapy and integrate this perspective into my work when applicable.